e-Stamping of Document

 - Online Payment

-- GovHK website accepts payment by PPS, VISA Card and MasterCard (Details).
+- GovHK website accepts payment by PPS, VISA Card, MasterCard, JCB and UnionPay (details).

 - Stamp Certificate will be available online instantly after payment.